daggaz/json-stream/README.md

     data = json_stream.httpx.load(response)
 ```

-This works just like the `requests` version above, but with the [httpx](https://pypi.org/project/httpx/) library.
+This works just like the `requests` version above, including caveats about `chunk_size`.

 ### Stream a URL (with visitor)

+The visitor pattern also works with URL streams.

 #### urllib